ralfw/NBlackBox/README.md

 The FolderBlackBox class stores all events as separate text files in a folder passed to its ctor.

-A reader-writer-lock is used to make the FolderBlackBox thread-safe.
+A simple lock is used to make the _FolderBlackBox_ thread-safe on write.
+On read there is no need for this; it´s an append only store.

 Of course the FolderBlackBox is not tuned for highest performance.
 Rather it´s supposed to make exploration of event sourcing and related topics like CQRS as painless as possible.

-In addition to folder based storage of events there is a SQlite based black box: SQliteBlackBox - and it´s working the same, of course.
+In addition to folder based storage of events there is a SQlite based black box: _SQliteBlackBox_ - and it´s working the same, of course.
+Thread-safety is achieved by using a transaction upon write.
+When recording an event batch it´s wrapped around the whole batch.

+All black boxes notify their subscribers only after all events in a batch have been persisted successfully.

 Enjoy!